 Firefox is in the category of the most popular browsers for years.
-It has a nice and simple design, it has a wide range of options, and it offers a great browsing experience.
-So, it definitely deserves to be among the most popular browsers.
-If you love using it, but you are sort of fed up with the same old look, you can make some changes and give the browser a bit of fresh air.
+It has a nice and simple design, it has a wide range of options, and it offers a fantastic browsing experience.
+So, it deserves to be among the most popular browsers.
+If you love using it but are fed up with the same old look, you can make some changes and give the browser a bit of fresh air.
 One of the things you can go for is changing the font.
 If this sounds exciting and you want to know the steps, continue reading.
-We are going to share a quick and simple guide o how to change the font in Firefox.
+We are going to share a quick and straightforward guide o how to change the font in Firefox.

 How to change the font in Firefox

 These days, many browsers come with the option that allows you to change the font.
 The same goes for Firefox.
-In this browser, the font that is set by default is Times New Roman, but if you are not a fan of that specific font, you can switch to another option.
+In this browser, the font set by default is Times New Roman, but you can switch to another option if you are not a fan of that specific font.
 Here is how to do that:

 - Launch the browser on your PC